zpz/biglist/docs/index.rst

 Iteration
 ---------

-Despite the myriad ways of accessing any element in a ``Biglist``, don't be carried away by the ease and flexibilities.
+Despite the myriad ways of random access, don't be carried away by the ease and flexibilities.
 **Random element access for ``Biglist`` is inefficient!**
-The reason is that it needs to load the file that contains the element of interest.
+The reason is that it needs to load any file that contains the element of interest.
+(However, consecutive random accesses to elements residing in the same file will not load the file repeatedly.)

 The preferred way to consume the data of a ``Biglist`` is to iterate over it.
 For example,